astronomer/docs/learn/airflow-isolated-environments.md

 ## Use Apache Airflow® context variables in isolated environments

-Some variables from the [Airflow context](airflow-context.md) can be passed to isolated environments, for example the `logical_date` of the DAG run.
+Some variables from the [Apache Airflow® context](airflow-context.md) can be passed to isolated environments, for example the `logical_date` of the DAG run.
 Due to compatibility issues, other objects from the context such as `ti` cannot be passed to isolated environments.
-For more information, see the [Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/operator/python.html#id1).
+For more information, see the [Apache Airflow® documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/operator/python.html#id1).

 <Tabs
     defaultValue="taskflow-epo"